What’s the difference between a professional makeup artist and a cosmetologist?

 QC Makeup Academy provides training that sets makeup artists up to succeed and advances the skills of cosmetologists.

-Training in both the Makeup Artistry and Master Makeup Artistry courses includes lessons in proper etiquette, sanitation practices, skin types and facial shapes, working with skin conditions, basic makeup applications, and setting up your business.
+Training in the Master Makeup Artistry course includes lessons in proper etiquette, sanitation practices, skin types and facial shapes, working with skin conditions, basic makeup applications, and setting up your business.
 All beauty professionals can benefit by gaining more experience in these essential makeup artistry topics!

 “I loved my course!
 I thought it was so detailed and interesting and the online videos were amazing.
 Definitely helped in my journey to becoming an established artist”Madeleine Bulbeck